temporalio/documentation/docs/application-development/testing.md

 register_shutdown_function(fn () => $environment->stop());
 ```

-If you don't want to run temporal test server with all of your tests you can set, for example,
-add condition to start it only if `RUN_TEMPORAL_TEST_SERVER` environment variable is present:
+If you don't want to run the test server with all of your tests, you can add a condition to start a test only if the `RUN_TEMPORAL_TEST_SERVER` environment variable is present:

 ```php
 if (getenv('RUN_TEMPORAL_TEST_SERVER') !== false) {